jvt/Brainy-Kids/README.md

-# 8108 - BrainyKidz
+# 8108 - Brainy Kids Administration panel and Analytics Platform

-This is the codebase for the BrainyKidz backend and administration panel.
+This is the codebase for the Brainy Kids backend and administration panel.
+This repository also includes the code required for ingesting analytics from the various applications.

 ## Getting started
 1. Make sure you have Node.js installed (Make sure `node --version` prints out a version number)